 With tighter budgets and continued pressure to produce measurable results, the safer, predictable direct marketing process would seem a no-brainer.
 However, everyone from small business owners dabbling in marketing to seasoned advertising veterans are tempted to rely on their personal taste and gut instinct to determine what will appeal to and motivate the masses.
 This temptation is natural, but not justifiable, according to Godin:

-“The key distinction [between direct marketing and mass marketing] is when you know it’s going to work.
+“The key distinction [between mass marketing vs direct marketing] is when you know it’s going to work.
 The mass marketer doesn’t know until the end.
 The direct marketer knows in the beginning.
 The mass marketer is betting on thousands of tiny cues, little clues, and unrecorded (but vital) conversations.
 The direct marketer is measuring conversion rates from the first day.

 “That’s the reason we often default to acting like mass marketers.
 We’re putting off the day of reckoning, betting on the miracle around the corner, spending our time and energy on the early steps without the downside of admitting failure to the boss.